 How to build a wood fire in your pizza oven

 The best wood for use in your pizza oven is Iron Bark or Black or Grey Box as they burn very regular which helps with temperature control, and slow which means it will retain the heat for longer.
 However you can use other types of high density hard wood, as long as it has not previously been painted or treated, and always make sure the wood you use is well seasoned and thus very dry.
-There are some woods you do need to avoid such as pine and cypress etc.
+There are some woods you do need to avoid such as pine and cypress etc. And we do not recommend using wood from hardware stores or fuel stations.
+They are ok for fire pits and such, but just not for wood fired ovens.

 Prepare the wood: small to medium-sized branches or smaller wood chops to start up the fire, and thicker branches and logs to keep the fire going.
 The smaller branches and wood chops burn quickly and then light the larger branches underneath.
 The bigger pieces and logs are useful to maintain the temperature without having to continuously add wood to the fire.
 Be careful not to use anything else than wood or wood of dubious origin because your food would inevitably be polluted.
 Even to light the fire: do not use firelighters, newspapers or magazines as they contain chemicals and thus are not suitable for use in cooking areas.